jonnyweatherly/aajonusnet/md/QNA/Q&A Of May 26, 2013.md

 Q: Yeah.

-Q: Is that a Glenn Ivy thing, now don't they check your bag so you can't bring any glassware in there?
+Q: Is that a Glen Ivy thing, now don't they check your bag so you can't bring any glassware in there?

 Q: That's true.
 What I did is I brought plastic and some ice water and that they let me take in.
 It was a plastic container of ice water.